8 min read Updated 18 May 2026

 Key takeaways

-• Young people are targets — influencers, easy access, weak age checks
+• Young people are deliberately targeted — influencer streams, one-tap apps, weak age checks.

-• They won’t tell you — watch for withdrawal, money issues, mood changes
+• They won't tell you — watch for withdrawal, money issues, mood changes, secrecy.